Best Soldering Tools and Accessories for DIY Audio Projects

 We used to recommend a generic $5 side-cutter, but the blade didn't hold up to 3 years of regular use.
 We have upgraded to the Hakko CHP-170.
 You'll need this tool to trim component leads after soldering.

 If you struggle to read part numbers on small components, you'll need a magnifying glass.
-We are fans of the Carson 5x LED Lighted Slide-Out Aspheric Magnifier.
-It is compact, but works very well.
+We are fans of the Carson 5x LED Lighted Slide-Out Aspheric Magnifier -- so much so that we became a Carson dealer (which means you can add this magnifier to your MicParts order, and receive it at the same time as your microphone kit).
+It is compact, and works very well.
 We keep it on the bench, right next to the soldering iron.

 The Fluke 87/V Digital Multimeter is our go-to DMM.
 It is expensive, but has been extremely reliable, and we trust it.
 It has 10M Ohm input impedance, which is important for taking accurate DC voltage measurements inside a mic circuit.